 My formal education concluded with a BA majoring in English literature at the University of Cape Town.
 Since 2013, I have been working on the Fossil Free South Africa campaign to persuade investors and key institutions to withdraw from companies producing the fossil fuels – oil, gas and coal – that when burnt cause dangerous climate change.

-- Ongoing parallel work has included working as an editor (via Fire & Lion) on the vast UK-based CORE economics textbook.
+- Ongoing parallel freelance work in 2017 has included working as an editor (as part of an award-winning Fire & Lion team) on the vast UK-based CORE economics textbook.